Private Mean Estimation with Person-Level Differential Privacy: Approximate-DP Lower Bounds for Bounded k -th Moments

 In this section, we establish lower bounds for private mean estimation of distributions with bounded $k$th moments in the person-level setting, under the constraint of $(\eps, \delta)$-DP.
 Our bounds nearly match the upper bounds of Section~\ref{sec:hd}.
-We start by stating the main theorem of the section.
+We start by stating the main theorem of the section.\footnote{We note that this differs from Theorem~\ref{thm:lower-bound} in that it omits the $\log(1/\delta)/\varepsilon$ term.
+This is a known lower bound for the set of all point-mass distributions in the item-level case, and observe that the problem is unchanged in the person-level setting (regardless of the value of $m$).}

 \begin{theorem} Let $C_1 > 1$ be a sufficiently large absolute constant.
-Fix $k \geq 2$, and let $C(k) \coloneqq 2^k C^{(0)}(k) + 1$, where $C^{(0)}(k)$ is a constant that is sufficiently large so that $\mathbb{E}\left[\left|\mathcal{N}(\mu, \sigma^2)\right|^k\right] \le C^{(0)}(k) \left( |\mu| + \sigma \right)^k$ is satisfied.\footnote{It is a standard fact that such a $C^{(0)}(k)$ exists.} Suppose $\alpha, \eps \le 1$, and $\delta \le \min\left\{\widetilde{\Omega}\left(\frac{\alpha \eps}{d}\right)^{C_1}, \Omega\left(\min\left\{\frac{1}{n \sqrt{m}}, \frac{\sqrt{d}}{n \sqrt{m} \sqrt{\log\left(\frac{n \sqrt{m}}{\sqrt{d}}\right)}}\right\}\right)\right\}$.
+Fix $k \geq 2$, and let $C(k) \coloneqq 2^k C^{(0)}(k) + 1$, where $C^{(0)}(k)$ is a constant that is sufficiently large so that $\mathbb{E}\left[\left|\mathcal{N}(\mu, \sigma^2)\right|^k\right] \le C^{(0)}(k) \left( |\mu| + \sigma \right)^k$ is satisfied.\footnote{It is a standard fact that such a $C^{(0)}(k)$ exists.} Suppose $\alpha, \eps \le 1$, and $\delta \le \min\left\{\widetilde{\Omega}\left(\frac{\alpha \eps}{d}\right)^{C_1}, \Omega\left(\min\left\{\frac{1}{n m}, \frac{\sqrt{d}}{n m \sqrt{\log\left(\frac{n m}{\sqrt{d}}\right)}}\right\}\right)\right\}$.
 Suppose that $M$ is an $(\eps, \delta)$-DP mechanism that takes as input $X \coloneqq \left(X^{(1)}, \dots, X^{(n)}\right)$ with $X^{(i)} \coloneqq \left(X^{(i)}_1, \dots, X^{(i)}_m\right) \in \mathbb{R}^{m \times d}, \forall i \in [n]$.
 Let $\mathcal{D}$ be any distribution over $\mathbb{R}^d$ such that $\mathbb{E}\left[\left|\left\langle \mathcal{D} - \mathbb{E}\left[\mathcal{D}\right], v \right\rangle \right|^k \right] \le C(k), v \in \mathbb{S}^{d - 1}$, and assume that $X^{(i)}_j \sim_{\text{i.i.d.}} \mathcal{D}, \forall i \in [n], j \in [m]$.
 If, for any such $\mathcal{D}$, we have that $\mathbb{P}\left[\left\|M(X) - \mathbb{E}\left[\mathcal{D}\right] \right\|_2 \le \alpha \right] \geq \frac{2}{3}$, it must hold that $n \geq \widetilde{\Omega}\left( \frac{d}{m \alpha^2} + \frac{d}{\sqrt{m} \alpha \eps} + \frac{d}{m \alpha^{k/{k - 1}} \eps} \right)$. \end{theorem}

 The proof of Theorem~\ref{thm:main_lb_approx_dp} can be split into two parts.
 The first part involves establishing the first and the last term of the sample complexity, whereas the second part focuses on the middle term.
 The former is significantly simpler since, as we will see, it comes as a direct consequence of a reduction from the item-level setting.
 In particular, we recall the following result from~\cite{Narayanan23}: